-Trying to find the right investments for your 401k can leave you feeling like you are lost in the middle of a maze.
-Your 401k plan provider may offer a ton of investment options including stocks, stock funds, bond funds, and exchange traded funds.
+Trying to find the right investments for your 401k or IRA retirement plans can leave you feeling like you are lost in the middle of a maze.
+Your retirement plan provider (via your employer or directly) may offer a ton of investment options including stocks, stock funds, bond funds, and exchange traded funds.
 With so many options to choose from, what is an investor to do?
 No need to worry!
-Here are 5 steps that will help you navigate through your 401k options:
+Here are 5 steps that will help you navigate through your plan options:

 1. Determine what type of investor you are